11 June, 2026

 Downer Group

-The company offers solutions for several sectors: transport and infrastructure, rail and transit, power and gas, energy, telecommunications, defense, and marine.
-Among the group’s most successful projects are the voltage transmission line connecting the South Australian and New South Wales power grids, the infrastructure upgrades to the Air Force’s RAAF Base Williamtown, and the Murra Warra Wind Farm in Victoria, among various others that have earned this company decades of success.
+The company offers solutions for several sectors: transport and infrastructure, rail and transit, power and gas, energy, telecommunications, defense, and healthcare.
+Among the group’s most successful projects are the voltage transmission line connecting the South Australian and New South Wales power grids, the infrastructure upgrades to the Air Force’s RAAF Base in Williamtown, and the Murra Warra Wind Farm in Victoria, among various others that have earned this company decades of success.

 Lendlease Corporation